cucumber/docs/content/implementations/ruby/calling-steps-from-step-definitions.md

   When I go to the incident page
 ```

-# Calling Steps with multiline Step arguments
+# Calling steps with multiline step arguments

-Sometimes you want to call a Step that has been designed to take Multiline [Step Arguments](/gherkin/#step-arguments) and sometimes you want to call a step that has been designed to take [Multiline Strings](#doc-strings).
+Sometimes you want to call a step that has been designed to take multiline [step arguments](/gherkin/#step-arguments) and sometimes you want to call a step that has been designed to take [multiline strings](#doc-strings).
 For example:

 ## Tables